When most people think of workplace ergonomics, they think of the office worker who sits 8 hours a day in front of a computer.

 The answer is much simpler and it’s no different than in any other line of work – it’s providing medical professionals with tools and equipment that are designed to work with them and prevent injury.

-Research has proven that doctors, nurses, and other staff that work in an ergonomics-friendly environment reap the same benefits as conventional office workers.
+Research has proven that doctors, nurses, and other medical staff that work in an ergonomics-friendly environment reap the same benefits as conventional office workers.
 And since the quality of work done by hospital staffers can make the difference between life and death, any advantage that can be provided to them is essential.
-Here's a closer look at some of those benefits:

 5 Benefits of Ergonomics in the Medical Field